bitnami/charts/bitnami/airflow/README.md

 ### Generate a Secret key

 Secret key used to run your flask app.
 It should be as random as possible.
-However, when running more than 1 instances of webserver, make sure all of them use the same secret_key otherwise one of them will error with ���CSRF session token is missing���.
+However, when running more than 1 instances of webserver, make sure all of them use the same secret_key otherwise one of them will error with "CSRF session token is missing".

 ### Load DAG files